 Currently, our Chicago Elections Database has all the results from Chicago elections from 2005 to the present (though we’re having technical difficulties so only some are available right now).
 We’ll be adding more features (including Census demographic measures and policy outcomes) over time.
 For now, this tutorial can help you get acquainted with using the database.

 How to use the database

-- In the “Search” box at the top left, begin by typing in the name of a candidate, office type, election type, or year of election.
+- For mapping: In the “Search” box at the top left, begin by typing in the name of a candidate, office type, election type, or year of election.
 The software works by finding keywords automatically as you type them.
 As you type, a list of suggestions should appear below the Search box.
-If the term you are looking for appears, click on it.
+If the election or candidate you are looking for appears, click on it.
 The program will automatically display the results across the city in the map panel.
 The map is interactive, so you can zoom in on particular areas for greater detail.

 - For scatterplot: The second and third boxes at left are for the scatterplot.
 The search boxes work the same way–start typing in the candidate or election you’re looking for.
 Select one candidate for the X-axis, and one for the Y-axis.
 The results will appear automatically.
 Click on the “Scatterplot” tab at the top of the map to toggle to the scatterplot.
 The numbers in the plot indicate the ward or precinct at each given value.

 If you get an error, make sure you’ve selected both an X and Y race to plot.
 If there’s some other error, please let us know at email@example.com and we’ll try to work out the bugs.
 (Please be patient, programming is our hobby, not our expertise).